-At National Food Fair 2019, the Design Center of the Philippines partnered with Material Connexion (the world’s leading material innovations consultancy organization) to bring their unique brand of design thinking to the Philippines.
-A trusted advisor of Fortune 500 companies, Material Connexion combines engineering with design in a forward-thinking approach to solving the growing plastic problem around the globe.
+During National Food Fair 2019, the Design Center of the Philippines partnered with Material Connexion (the world’s leading material innovations consultancy organization) to bring its unique brand of design thinking to the Philippines.
+A trusted advisor of Fortune 500 companies, Material Connexion combines engineering with design in a forward-thinking approach to solve the growing plastic problem around the globe.

-The Philippines is currently the third biggest producer of plastic waste found in oceans with more than 1.88 million metric tons produced by the country per year.
-The prime culprit of pollution are non-biodegradable plastics that take centuries to degrade.
-Material Connexion’s solution to the rising crisis is a library of sustainable projects with the collective goal to beating the plastic problem.
+The Philippines is reportedly the third biggest producer of plastic waste found in oceans with more than 1.88 million metric tons produced every year.
+The prime culprit are non-biodegradable plastics that take centuries to degrade.
+Material Connexion’s solution to the crisis is a library of sustainable projects with the collective goal to beating the plastic problem.

-Here are just some of the projects underway that the food industry could contribute to and benefit from:
+Here are some of the projects underway that the food industry could contribute to and benefit from.

 Made from milk

 Leading in the world of milk protein bioplastics, Lactips has developed a milk-based thermoplastic that can be used for packaging material.
-Cosein, a protein derived from milk, is the key ingredient to this material that can double as edible food packaging.
-It’s both biodegradable and water-soluble, ensuring that it won’t years to degrade like regular plastic.
+Cosein, a protein derived from milk, is the material’s key ingredient that can double as edible food packaging.
+It’s both biodegradable and water-soluble, ensuring that it won’t take years to degrade like regular plastic.